wp-plugins/role-scoper/readme.txt

 * Compat : Revisionary - Non-Administrators receive Not Found error for revision preview

 = 1.3.2 - 3 Nov 2010 =
-* BugFix : Post counts and other dashboard items were not filtered for non-Administrators (since 1.3.1)
+* Fixed : Post counts and other dashboard items were not filtered for non-Administrators (since 1.3.1)
 * Compat : Revisionary - users could not submit or edit revisions based on Contributor role direct-assigned for post

 = 1.3.1 - 2 Nov 2010 =